dyson-ai/bencher/README.md

 pixi run arbitrary_task
 ```

-If you have dependencies or configuration that cannot be managed by pixi you can use [rockerc](https://github.com/blooop/rockerc) or [rockervsc](https://github.com/blooop/rockervsc) to build and launch a container with your dependencies set up.
+If you have dependencies or configuration that cannot be managed by pixi, you can use alternative tools:

+- [rockerc](https://github.com/blooop/rockerc): A command-line tool for dynamically creating docker containers with access to host resources such as GPU and
+- [rockervsc](https://github.com/blooop/rockervsc): A Visual Studio Code extension that integrates rockerc functionality into [vscode remote containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

+These tools help you create isolated environments with specific dependencies, ensuring consistent setups across different machines.

 ```bash
 cd project_name